Observability with Big Data Analytics

 Since we have a microservice architecture, each log contains a Service

-field, and it should be easy to find out.
+field, so it should be easy to figure out.

 SELECT count(*), Service